dib1000/APCSFinalProject/README.md

 6/7/2021: Added new way of movement for ghosts.
 Scatter mode: The ghosts go to a corner and then they chase pacman

+6/8/2021: Moved the ghosts positions to where they should be in the final

+6/9/2021: Added 2 more levels with increasing difficulty from faster ghosts/blueghost times

+6/9/2021: Red ghost increases in speed when there are not a lot of pellets left in the maze

 Tina Nguyen:

 5/25/2021: Added needed variables and methods for Maze